Why Most People Struggle With Money

 The relationship between a profit and loss statement and a balance sheet is important.
 Assets provide you with cash flow which can be used to buy more assets.
 As these assets grow in value, so do does your income.
 When your income from assets gets to the point of replacing your salary you are then financially free.
 That means that you do not have to work for money because your money is working for you.

 Here’s an example of someone who is financially free.
-Lets call her Sue.
+Let's call her Sue.

 Sue earns her income from her business by way of dividends, interest on deposits and rental income which provide her with an income without having to work.
 As she continues to receive more income, this enables her to buy more assets which in turn produce more passive income.

-Here’s an example of someone who is struggling financially.
+In contrast, lets look an example of someone who is struggling financially.
 We’ll call him Bill.

-Bill works hard to earn his income, which is received by way of salary or being self employed.
-Because he has never been educated on how to manage his money, he earns, spends on buying liabilities and then there is never anything left over to invest because he spends all his income on liabilities. i.e. mortgage, personal loans and credit cards.
-He’s typical of most people in the poor and middle class and is caught up in the ‘rat race’.
-He does not understand the difference between and asset and a liability and because of this he will continue o struggle with money.
+Bill is typical of most people in the poor and middle class and is caught up in the ‘rat race’.
+He does not understand the difference between and asset and a liability and because of this he will continue to struggle with money.
 What he needs to do is "Pay himself first" by putting aside money for investing in assets before he spends money on other things.

 Tolevsky Partners - Build Your Business & Grow Your Wealth